 A good pair of binoculars is everything for bird watching to jungle hunts to spy missions.
 They come in 6 different colors so you’ll find the right style for your child.

-- Colorful plastic links (top 5 most played with toy here: used for leashes, traps, handcuffs, barriers)
+- Colorful plastic links (a top 5 most played with toy here: used for leashes, traps, handcuffs, barriers)

-- Geoboards (do you remember the designs you’d make with rubber bands?
+- Geoboards (o you remember the designs you’d make with rubber bands?
 I had to buy a set for my house!)

 - This game is fun.